MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide.md

 ### Local debugging

 To debug a page locally, simply launch the Microsoft Edge DevTools app.
-The **Local** panel of the chooser will display all of the active EdgeHTML content processes, including open Edge browser tabs, running [PWAs][PwasEdgehtmlIndex] \(`WWAHost.exe` processes\), and [webview][HostingWebview] controls.
-Click on your desired target to attach and open a new tab instance of the DevTools.
+The **Local** panel of the chooser displays all of the active EdgeHTML content processes, including open Edge browser tabs, running [PWAs][PwasEdgehtmlIndex] \(`WWAHost.exe` processes\), and [webview][HostingWebview] controls.
+Select your desired target to attach and open a new tab instance of the DevTools.

 ![DevTools app Local panel][ImageDevtoolsGuideEdgehtmlChooselocal]